I realised that you cannot get this parade of ideas anywhere else in the economy.

 In 2017, Steve received the Visionary Award from SV Forum.
 In 2016, President Barack Obama appointed Steve as a Presidential Ambassador for Global Entrepreneurship.
 Steve has also been honored as one of "Tech's Best Venture Investors" by Forbes, and as the “Venture Capitalist of the Year” by Deloitte.

-The free 16 week VC Lab program provides guidance, structure and a network to complete a fund closing in 6 months or less.
-Since 2020, VC Lab has helped launch 83 venture capital funds around the world.
+The free 14 week VC Lab program provides guidance, structure and a network to complete a fund closing in 6 months or less.
+Since mid 2020, VC Lab has helped launch over 100 venture capital firms around the world.